 Tab on left Option on right Shortcut to this menu command: New session File > New GenVision Pro Session.
 See Create a new session.
-New Add assemblies to new session File > New GenVision Pro Session followed by File > Add Assemblies.
-See Create a new session and Add assemblies .
-New File > New Assembly with Options.
-This launches SeqMan NGen at the Workflow assembly with options screen.
+File > New GenVision Pro Session followed by File > Add Assemblies.
+See Create a new session and Add assemblies . assembly screen.
+Choose a workflow and proceed through the SeqMan NGen File > Add BAM Alignments.
+See Add BAM files.
+File > New Assembly with Options .
+This launches SeqMan NGen at the Workflow screen.
 Choose a workflow and proceed through the SeqMan NGen wizard to create a new assembly that can be opened in GenVision Pro.
 See Create a new assembly using SeqMan NGen .

-Open Open previously-saved session File > Open.
+Open Open previously- saved session File > Open.
 See Open an existing session.
 Recent documents File > Recent Documents.
 Search Search > Search.
 See Search for sequence matches .
 Search Search for text in NCBI Nucleotide Search > Search for Text In > NCBI Nucleotide.
 See Search for sequence matches.
 Search for text in NCBI Protein Search > Search for Text In > NCBI Protein.
 See Search for sequence matches.
 Training User guide Help > User Guide.
 Opens this User Guide.
-Trailing Tutorials Help > Tutorials .
-Opens this User Guide at the topic GenVision Pro Tutorials .
+Training Tutorials Help > Tutorials.
+Opens this User Guide at the topic GenVision Pro Tutorials.